wushujames/tivo-macro-recorder/README.md

 What can I do with this?
 ------------------------
-Whatever you want!
+Other ideas:

+* Mark all recordings in a folder as "Keep until I delete"
+* Transfer all your recordings from one DVR to another
+* Set all your One Passes to "Get in HD: Always"

-More helpfully, here's what *I* did with it:
+Here's what *I* did with it:

 I wrote this to allow me to transfer all my old recordings to my new TiVo.
 TiVo currently has no way to bulk transfer recordings, but you